 Address: Mammoth Site, 1800 U.S. Highway Bypass, Hot Springs, SD 57747, Phone: 605-745-6017

-2. Crazy Horse Memorial
+2. Witness a Monument in the Making at Crazy Horse Memorial

 Crazy Horse Memorial was established in 1948 by Korczak Ziolkowski as a 501 c3 non profit foundation to honor the Indians of North America.
 Crazy Horse (c.
 1842-1877) was a war leader of the Oglala Lakota people who is perhaps best known for his role in the Battle of Little Bighorn in June of 1876.
-The mountain monument in the Black Hills of South Dakota is immense and has been under construction since the 1940s; visitors can watch as the work continues.
+The mountain monument in the Black Hills of South Dakota is immense and has been under construction since the 1940s; you can watch as the work continues.

 The site includes the monument on Thunderhead Mountain, a museum that tells the story of the Native American tribes, the Indian University of North America, and a gift shop.
 Bus tours to the sculpture face are available for visitors.